k-tong/integrated-chinese-level-1-part-1-anki-guide/README.md

 # FAQ

 ### Syncing
 - Syncing between different platforms requires making an account so do that.
-It can also be a bit fiddly.

 ### IOS??
 - AnkiWeb is a suitable free alternative to the iOS app so give that a try